CLAIRE-Labo/python-ml-research-template/installation/docker-amd64-cuda/CSCS-Clariden-setup/README.md

    ```
    This creates a `.env` file with pre-filled values.
     - Edit the `DOCKER` variable to `podman` and the `COMPOSE` variable to `podman-compose`.
-    - You can ignore the variables `USR, USRID, GRP, GRPID, and PASSW`.
+    - The rest of the variables are set correctly (`USR, USRID, GRP, GRPID, and PASSW`,
-    - `LAB_NAME` will be the first element in name of the local images you get.
+      e.g.`LAB_NAME` will be the first element in name of the local images you get,
-      (**EPFL Note:** _If pushing to the IC or RCP registries this should be the name of your lab's project
-      in the registry.
-CLAIRE members should use `claire`._)
+      it's by default your horizontal/vertical)
     - You can ignore the rest of the variables after `## For running locally`.
 2. Edit the Dockerfile to make it compatible with Podman:
    There are commented lines starting with `# Podman` which should be uncommented